kakashrao/posts-and-comments-app/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Run 'node ./backend/server.js' for backend server.
+For backend to run successfully, install dependencies from package.json file that are in backend folder.

 ## Code scaffolding